 Create a subscribers login page

 Next, you need a way for subscribers to log into the members-only area.
-This depends on whether you're using password protected or private categories:
+This depends on whether you're using password protected or role restricted categories:

 Build a password entry page